 This can lead to loneliness, isolation and depression and an overall reduction in quality of life.
-Low income can clearly affect someone's ability to purchase nutritious food in adequate quantities and travel to shops to purchase food.
+Low income can clearly affect someone's ability to travel to shops to purchase food.

-- 1.6 million pensioners were living in relative poverty (defined as having incomes below 60% median income after housing costs) in 2011/12.49 - 900,000 pensioners were in severe poverty (incomes below 50% median income in 2011/12).50 - 3 million people over the age of 60 have reported skipping meals to cut back on food costs.51 - Over one-third of people aged 60 plus are worried about the cost of living, 27% are worried about the cost of food, and 41% are worried about the cost of heating their homes in the winter.52
+- 1.6 million pensioners were living in relative poverty (defined as having incomes below 60% median income after housing costs) in 2011/12.49 - (incomes below 50% median income in - 3 million people over the age of 60 have reported skipping meals to cut back on food costs.51 - Over one-third of people aged 60 plus are about the cost of food, and 41% are worried about the cost of heating their homes in the